-74. This is particularly significant in terms of the skifield parking and also the parking to be provided at the base gondola station at Remarkables Park and also at the (QPSZ provisions Rule 44.4.13).
+This is particularly significant in terms of the skifield parking and also the parking to be provided at the base gondola station at Remarkables Park and also at the Bend Station at Lake Hayes Estate.
 It may also be necessary to provide parking at the base gondola station for people travelling from the visitor and residential pods further to the east who wish to use the gondola to travel to Remarkables Park or to the skifield.
 The previous sections have demonstrated the ability to provide car parking at Remarkables Park and at Lake Hayes Estate.
 Parking for the base station will need to be investigated at a later date when detailed design of the RV3 pod and the visitor accommodation and road network in that vicinity are designed.